IanGlencross/DataScience3/CodeBook.md

 ##Raw data
 ###Collection of data
 The raw data used in this project can be obtained from UCI Machine Learning repository.
-In particular we used the Human Activity Recognition Using Smartphones Data Set [1].
-This data was used to conduct experiments exploiting the Support Vector Machine (SVM) [2].
+In particular we used the Human Activity Recognition Using Smartphones Data Set.
+This data was used to conduct experiments exploiting the Support Vector Machine (SVM).
 The collectors used a sensor based approach employing smartphones as sensing tools, utilising the embedded sensors such as microphones, dual cameras, accelerometers and  gyroscopes.
 The 3-axial time domain signals from accelerometer and gyroscope in each smart phone were captured at a constant rate of 50 Hz
 The data set was built from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually [4].
+The experiments have been video-recorded to label the data manually.
 The obtained data set has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ###Variables